UCL/ucl_software_carpentry/git/git_instructions.md

 A pair of lines with three dashes, to the top of each markdown file.
 [Here's why](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) for the curious.

 And then add a special named branch, which GitHub uses to create a website for any repository.
-This is best used to create documentation for a program you write, but you can use it for anything:
+This is best used to create documentation for a program you write, but you can use it for anything.
+The special branch should be called gh-pages.

-    git branch gh-pages
-    git checkout gh-pages
-    git push --set-upstream origin gh-pages

 The first time you do this, GitHub takes a few minutes to generate your pages.
 The website will appear at `http://username.github.com/repositoryname`, for example, here's mine: http://jamespjh.github.com/jh-ucl-swcarpentry-answers/

 You can use this syntax